Minolta XG-M SLR 35mm Film Camera with Minolta MD 50mm F/2 Fast Prime Lens, and Batteries, Fully Operational

 This camera uses Minolta's ubiquitous SR mount, meaning it can be fitted with any Minolta MC/MD lens, allowing the use of countless lenses with truly world-class optics.

-The lens is in excellent condition.
-The elements are scratch and fungus free with no balsam separation or haze.
+The lens is in nice condition with one blemish.
+It is a standard 50mm focal length, perfect for snapshots, street photography, students, portraits, and general purpose shooting.
+The glass elements are scratch and fungus free with no balsam separation or haze.
 The aperture blades are snappy and free of any oil and moisture.
 The mount and filter threads are pristine.
 Aperture and focus rings actuate correctly and spin smoothly with perfect weight.
-It is a standard 45mm focal length, perfect for snapshots, street photography, students, portraits, and general purpose shooting.

 This lens can also be used on digital cameras and today's mirror-less machines through the use of suitable and affordable adapters.
 Additionally, the camera will accept any Minolta MC/MD lens, allowing the shooter a massive selection of truly world-class optics.